Hypertrichosis: History

-In summer 2019, at least 17 Spanish children have developed so-called “werewolf syndrome”, Spain's health ministry has said.
+In summer 2019, at least 17 Spanish children developed so-called “werewolf syndrome”, Spain's health ministry has said.
 Instead of being treated with omeprazole, a drug that helps with gastric reflux, they had received a treatment of minoxidil, a medication against hair loss.
 How the laboratory FarmaQuimica Sur, based in Malaga, made the mistake, is not yet clear.
-The lab has been closed as a precaution.
+The lab was closed as a precaution.